 The educational program is well organized and provides a framework for study throughout the resident's training period.

-In addition to the core lectures, the Radiology Department has visiting lectureships from leaders in academics throughout the country at least quarterly.
-There is also a more formal Seymour Ochsner Lectureship annually at a New Orleans Hotel where former residents are invited to return and re-unite with current staff and residents.
+In addition to the core lectures, the Radiology Department has in-person visiting lectureships from leaders in academics throughout the country at least quarterly.
+Virtual visiting professor lectures are also common throughout the year.
+There is also a more formal Seymour Ochsner Lectureship annually at a New Orleans Hotel where former residents are invited to return and reunite with current staff and residents.

 All residents are mentored by the Program Director or Associate Program Director for the R-1 year.
 Beginning the second year, residents are able to choose a new mentor from the attending staff.
 This mentor relationship gives the resident a close advisor for guidance and feedback while moving through the program and seeking future training or employment.
 The resident and mentor meet formally 2 times per year, and a summary is submitted to the program director for review.

 All residents are required to take the annual Diagnostic Radiology In-Training Exam as an objective method to assess each trainee's fund of knowledge.
 The program’s collective performance is evaluated to determine deficient areas that become topics for the next year’s curriculum.
 The Clinical Competency Committee meets two times a year to review each resident’s progress, and residents are provided feedback by the Program Director.
 Overall strengths and weaknesses are addressed and remedial action, if needed, is recommended.
 All faculty participate in the evaluation of each resident's performance.
 We use 360-degree evaluations in which residents are also evaluated by peers, nurses, patients and self-evaluation.
 Residents also submit anonymous evaluations for each faculty member and of the program in order to provide meaningful feedback that serves to maximize the educational efforts by the staff.
 All of the resident’s evaluations and scores are reviewed during the mentor evaluation.